kaliberjs/build/docs/src/choices/index.raw.md

 If you need configuration in an `{name}.entry.js` file, you can use the same mechanism employed by the universal system: put json in a data attribute and fetch it with javascript.

+### Fingerprint all assets

+Caching of browsers is great.
+And the best cache is one that never expires.
+In order to leverage this all assets that a processed by our library are stored as files that have a hash as name.
+This hash is a hash of the content and thus only changes when the content is different.
+This allows us to do long term caching.

+The downside is that you don't know how you need to load these files.
+We provide a few mechanisms that create the script and style tags required for the current module.
+These mechanisms are however only available when using this library to create the final html page.

+In case you need to use a different framework you can rely on the generated JSON manifest files:

+- `target/chunk-manifest.json`
+- `target/css-manifest.json`
+- `target/entry-manifest.json`